CHOOSE CONNECTION WITH OTHERS OVER SEPARATION FROM THEM

 Gina is a lesbian friend of mine in San Francisco.
 Her 85 year-old parents live in Detroit, where she was raised.
 They both voted for Trump, someone Gina has “a very low opinion” of.

 Gina disagreed and voiced her opinions but her parents fought back harder, as tends to happen when opposing camps argue.
 Each side clings harder to its own position.

 Later during that trip, Gina realized that her parents wouldn’t be alive and healthy much longer.
 She asked herself, “Do I really want to spend my last moments with my parents in heated arguments?”

-Now, some families argue as a way of having heartfelt interactions but this wasn’t the case for Gina’s family.
 In the end, Gina chose connection with her parents by cherishing the things she loves about them, helping them with chores and home repair projects and reminiscing with them about her childhood memories.
 She came to accept that some disagreements with them will be irreconcilable but that she could always feel love for them.

 Connect where you can with others.
 Otherwise, set boundaries to keep yourself grounded and safe.
 For example, send a card or make a phone call rather than attend a dreaded event.